 - 7.3 The evidence collected through the AMR process indicates that whilst many aspects of the LDP strategy are being achieved, certain key elements of the Plan are currently not being realised.
 In particular, it is evident that the housing and employment elements of the LDP strategy are not being delivered as quickly as anticipated.
-Whilst there is little doubt that poor economic conditions over much of the plan period has significantly influenced this situation, delivery rates continue to be suppressed despite improvements to the economy and uncertainty remains over when they can reach the level necessary to meet the requirements of the Strategy. - 7.4 Consequently, both the level and spatial distribution of growth have required reconsideration as part of the preparation of a replacement LDP.
-A review of all potential housing and employment allocations in the LDP will also be necessary in order to ensure that development on these sites is viable and the allocations will be delivered over an extended plan period of up to 2031.
+Whilst there is little doubt that poor economic conditions over much of the plan period has significantly influenced this situation, delivery rates continue to be suppressed despite improvements to the economy and uncertainty remains over when they can reach the level necessary to meet the requirements of the Strategy. - 7.4 Consequently, both the level and spatial distribution of growth have required reconsideration as part of the preparation of a replacement LDP, the Deposit version of which was consulted on during Summer 2018.